The best recipe for jumbo bakery-style blueberry streusel muffins, loaded with berries and brown sugar oat crumble topping.

 Instructions

-- Preheat oven to 400 degrees with the rack positioned in the center.
+- Preheat oven to 400 (200 C) degrees with the rack positioned in the center.
 Oil a 6-cup muffin tin and line with muffin liners or tulip-shaped parchment liners.

-- Mix the ingredients for the streusel in a bowl until it forms large, moist crumbs.
+- Put the butter, flour, brown sugar, oats and salt in a bowl until it forms large, moist crumbs.
 Set aside.

 - In a large mixing bowl, whisk together flour, sugar, baking powder, baking soda, salt and lemon zest.
 Make a well in the center and stir in the egg, oil, butter and buttermilk.
 Stir just until the flour is incorporated, then fold in 1 cup of the blueberries.